This Intentioneers website has links to about three dozen documents by A. Allen Butcher, including:

 Griscom Morgan (1912-1993) writes in the section “Some Basic Concepts for Intentional Communities” in Community Service’s 1988 publication, Guidebook for Intentional Communities, building upon CSI’s earlier, An Intentional Community Handbook, that it was at the 1949 Community Service Conference that the term “intentional community” was adopted.
 Sixty people from the U.S., India, and elsewhere attended, accepting the word “intentional” for the new organization due to its connotations of intent, purpose, and commitment.
 The name “Fellowship of Intentional Communities” (FIC) was adopted as it was found that encouraging and supporting friendly relationships among people in different communities was the primary value of regular meetings.
 Subsequent FIC events took place at the Highlander Folkschool in Tennessee, the Quaker Center at Pendle Hill in Pennsylvania, and at Glen Hellen, Antioch College’s Outdoor Education Center.
 (Fogarty, 1972, pp. 151-3; Miller, p.
 164; Morgan, Griscom, p.
 9)

-Griscom Morgan writes further that the 1949 conference decided on a definition of “intentional community” to be a minimum of three families or five adults, living “close enough together geographically to be in continuous active fellowship.”
+Griscom Morgan writes further that the 1949 conference decided on a definition of “intentional community” to be a minimum of two families and one single male, or five adults, living “close enough together geographically to be in continuous active fellowship.”
 (Morgan, Griscom, p.
 10)

 While it was found that the main value of the First Fellowship was socializing among people from different intentional communities, that motive-to-meet wore thin by the mid-1960s, especially as one of the larger communities attracted members to join them from the smaller communities.
-And so that first iteration of cross-movement community networking went mostly dormant, with only a small revolving loan fund for communities funded by two Quakers and named after the American Friends Service Committee (AFSC) staff member Homer Morris, keeping the association barely alive.
+And so that first iteration of cross-movement community networking went mostly dormant, with only a small revolving loan fund for communities funded by two Quakers and named after the American Friends Service Committee (AFSC) staff member Homer Morris, later changing its name to the Community Education Service Council Inc. (CESCI), eventuallly folding into the FIC.
 (Morgan, Griscom, p.
 9)

 Second Fellowship – Fellowship for Intentional Community